hinn254/ai-chat/README.md

 I encountered a few challenges while working on this project.
 The major ones include:

-- **Simulating AI chat Response**: I had to simulate the AI chat response by creating a function that would generate a response after a user sends a message.
-This was a bit challenging since I had to ensure that the response was relevant to the user's message, hence sometimes a bit buggy.
-With more time, I would have improved this feature and even used a real AI chatbot.
+- **Simulating AI chat Response**:

 If you ran into this issue, how did you resolve it? - Please reload the page and the chat will sync.
+I am accepting PR's for this.

 ### Installation